Financial Review and Planning Checklist

 - entrepreneurship.

 These or other major life events are best done with some financial planning.
-You might want to speak with a financial professional or hire a money coach for guidance.
+You might want to speak with a financial advisor or other professional or hire a money coach for guidance.

-Once you identify your financial goals, make sure you write them down and create some milestones to help motivate and keep you on track.
+Once you identify your financial and investment goals, make sure you write them down and create some milestones to help motivate and keep you on track.

-Finally, revisit your household’s financial mission statement with your family to ensure any new money goals are keeping with it – or modify the mission statement to address new circumstances.
+Finally, revisit your household's financial mission statement with your family to ensure any new money goals are kept with it – or modify the mission statement to address new circumstances in your financial life.

 Final Thoughts

 Just like a home, your financial house needs constant upkeep.
-It can be easy to forget what all you must maintain once you’ve put it in place.
+It can be easy to forget what you must maintain once you've implemented it.

-Calendar time each year for a regular review of one year and planning for the next to ensure your essential decisions don’t become out of date.
+Calendar time annually for a regular review of one year and planning for the next to ensure your financial strategy and essential decisions don't become outdated.

 Written by Women Who Money Cofounders Vicki Cook and Amy Blacklock.